Contributor Guidelines: Submitting an Article

 Honoraria

 We have a limited budget of about 10-cents-per-word.
-This stipend is available to professional and amateur writers and students only.
+This stipend is available to professional and amateur writers.
 Please indicate your interest in this funding when submitting an article proposal.